NCHS-CS/nchs-cs.github.io/final-project/handouts/index.md

 5) (15 pts) Final Presentation

 ## #1: Discovery Document
-You will deliver the following:
+You will deliver the following data organization [here](organize.md)
 * A Google Document (described [here](discovery.md)).
 * A Link to a Google Share that holds all your raw DATA.
 The link will be in the document.

 ## #2: Data Organization
 You will deliver the following:
-* Reduced and partially organized dataset uploaded to `Replit`
+* Reduced and partially organized dataset uploaded to `GitHub`
 * Code that partially organizes the data
 * Sketches of target plots
 * Perhaps some Unit Tests (Challenge Goal)